untidy-hair/calleee/docs/guide/usage.rst

 **********

-Now that you know how to use matchers and how to combine them into more complex expressions, you probably want to have a look at the wide array of existing matchers offerred by *callee*:
+Now that you know how to use matchers and how to combine them into more complex expressions, you probably want to have a look at the wide array of existing matchers offerred by *calleee*:

 .. include:: ../reference/toc.rst.inc